notingcode/openpose_docker/README.md

 sudo x11docker -i --sudouser --gpu --runtime=nvidia --xwayland openpose:base
 ```

-### Sudo Privileges
+### Sudo Privileges (Important)

-If access is denied to certain files or directories, get sudo privileges inside container.
+Conda is only available with root user.
+Set user to `root` when attached to a running container.

 ```[bash]
 # Password is always x11docker